 Today the majority of Green & Red’s vineyards are planted to Zinfandel; additional varieties include Sauvignon Blanc, Petite Sirah, Syrah and a very tiny block of Viognier.
 Green & Red does not grow or make Cabernet Sauvignon.
 Jay planted his first Zinfandel vines in 1972 – on their own rootstock.
 Ultimately these first vines were infected with phylloxera requiring a full replant to phylloxera resistant rootstock.
 One vine however survived – the one that was planted on a resistant rootstock – and continues to produce, some 45+ years later.

 Green & Red is the only winery in Chiles Canyon; the property is just under 200 acres of which about 31 are planted to vines distinguished between three unique vineyards – all at different elevations and exposures; Chiles Mill (the first vineyard Jay planted), Catacula (the second vineyard planted) and lastly, Tip Top (named for its highest elevation).
-Green & Red is very terroir driven winery, even their name reflects their sense of place.
-The color green refers to the greenish serpentine in their soils and the red is reflective of the reddish iron rich soils (decomposed chert material).
-Some of the nearby hills that surround their vineyards are extremely red.
-Seen in person, these reddish hills dominate above the vineyard and are among the reddest hills we have seen in Napa County.
-The vineyards range in elevation from 900 to 1800 feet.
-Because of this elevation spread, fog sometimes is a moderating influence on the lower vineyards as it rolls up the canyon.

-Compared to the heart of the Napa Valley Chiles Canyon has remained fairly unchanged.
+Compared to the heart of Napa Valley Chiles Canyon has remained fairly unchanged.
 Airline miles, it’s not that far from the actual valley floor, but narrow winding roads, the steep canyon and its eastern location help ensure that this part of Napa has and will remain fairly undeveloped.

-Jay was a pioneer grape grower in this part of Napa – he was one of the first of the “modern” growers to move into the area (grapes were grown in nearby Chiles Valley dating back to the 1870’s).
+Jay was a pioneer grape grower in this part of Napa Valley – he was one of the first of the “modern” growers to move into the area (grapes were grown in nearby Chiles Valley dating back to the 1870s).
 He was instrumental in securing an American Viticultural Area (AVA) for this region in 1999, called Chiles Valley.
 His upper most vineyard (Tip Top) at 1,800 feet is the highest vineyard in Chiles Valley.

 Solar panels on site help power irrigation and other vineyard needs.
 The winery & cave is small, about 6000 cases are produced annually with the bulk of that production being Zinfandel with much more limited production wines of Sauvignon Blanc, Syrah and Petite Sirah.